 ABOUT UNEXPECTED STAGE COMPANY

-Unexpected Stage Company is a professional regional theater company founded by the husband-and-wife team of award-winning actor-director Christopher Goodrich and actress-singer Rachel Stroud-Goodrich.
+Launching its fifth season in 2014, Unexpected Stage Company is a professional regional theater company founded by the husband-and-wife team of Christopher Goodrich and Rachel Stroud-Goodrich.
 The company dedicates itself to honoring the intricacies and intimacies of the complete human experience and, to that end, seeks to unite people, place and storytelling in order to explore interconnection.
 Visit www.unexpectedstage.org and www.facebook.com/unexpectedstage.

 Unexpected Stage Company is funded by an operating grant from the Maryland State Arts Council, an agency dedicated to cultivating a vibrant cultural community where the arts thrive.
 Funding for the Maryland State Arts Council is also provided by the National Endowment for the Arts, a federal agency.

-Unexpected Stage gratefully acknowledges The Center for Organizational Excellence for its generous support of our 2013 season.
+Unexpected Stage gratefully acknowledges The Center for Organizational Excellence for its generous support.

 FOR HI-RES PHOTOS, please contact email@example.com or 215-290-6903.